 This recipe makes approximately 2 ⅓ cups of syrup.

-- ½ cup molasses - I use fancy molasses but you can use cooking molasses.
-Cooking molasses is a mixture of fancy and dark so it will have a deeper flavor and is a little less sweet.
+- molasses - I use either fancy molasses or dark/cooking molasses.
+Cooking molasses is a blend of fancy and blackstrap so it will have a deeper flavor than fancy and is a little less sweet.

 For One Gingerbread Latte